TriangularCube/fauna-pulumi-provider/provider/README.md

 returned, leading to undefined values.
 These properties can still be viewed in the Pulumi dashboard.

-i.e. TS of any of the above resources
+i.e. TS of all above resources

 ## TODOs